Come (album): Music and lyrics

+Album cover

+The album cover photo was taken in front of the Sagrada Família in Barcelona.
+Outtakes from the photoshoot were included in the 1994 book Prince Presents: The Sacrifice of Victor.
+The cover also proclaims "Prince: 1958–1993", indicating that the "Prince" identity had symbolically died in 1993 and had been reborn under the new Love Symbol alias.

+Post-release and reception

 Upon release, Come received little support from Prince, who derided the album as "old material", despite the fact that many of the tracks had been recorded during the same sessions that produced The Gold Experience.
 Since Prince placed the more up-tempo and commercial material from these sessions on The Gold Experience, the overall tone of Come is somewhat dark and experimental in nature.
 Despite Prince's apparent marketing neglect, Come performed moderately well, reaching number 15 in the United States, going gold and receiving heavy R&B airplay with the single "Letitgo".
 In the United Kingdom, the album was a huge hit, debuting at number 1.
 Prince also released two maxi singles in support of the album.

-In 1993, a funkier instrumental version of the song "Pheromone" was used as the theme music for the BET music video program, Video LP.
+In 1993, a funkier instrumental version of the song "Pheromone" was used as the theme music for the BET music video program Video LP.

-The album cover proclaims "Prince: 1958–1993", indicating that Prince had "died" in 1993, and was reborn under his Love Symbol alias.
-The church depicted in the background of the record's cover is the Sagrada Família in Barcelona.
-The outtakes from the photoshoot for the cover of the album were released a year before in The Sacrifice of Victor, Prince's first book.